10 Cybersecurity Tips For Small Businesses (Updated 2025)

 10. Create overarching security policies.

-Small businesses have historically been underserved by the cybersecurity market, with solutions often being too complex, time-consuming to implement, and prohibitively expensive.
+The cybersecurity market has historically underserved small businesses, with solutions often being too complex, time-consuming to implement, and prohibitively expensive.

 This lack of resources and expertise can lead to critical security risks being overlooked, leaving small businesses vulnerable to cyber threats.